3DSAspect/StayTruePlus-Minecraft-3DS/README.md

 # StayTruePlus-Minecraft-3DS
 Stay True Plus features a combination of texture packs and enhancements that bring together the perfect texture pack for builders.
-It uses 1.17 base textures, textures from 'Stay True', and other texture replacements
+It uses 1.17 base textures, textures from 'Stay True', and other texture replacements.

 # How to Install
 1. Extract the release folder for your region